Hollywood Classics Indain Chief Concho Belt

 White Bull (1849 – 1947) was the nephew of Sitting Bull, and a famous warrior in his own right.
 White Bull participated in the Battle of the Little Bighorn on June 25, 1876.
 After the battle, White Bull joined his uncle, Hunkpapa Sioux leader Sitting Bull, while fleeing to Canada.

-PROVENANCE: Morning Star Gallery, Santa Fe, New Mexico
+Provenance: Morning Star Gallery, Santa Fe, New Mexico

 Lot 1212, Sold $264,000